“जननी जन्मभूमिश्च स्वर्गादपि गरीयसी”

 Misri (organic Candy sugar):

 Misri is known to restore the body after diseases, stimulate its proper functionality and activity.
-Ayurvedic Vaidyas used it for sexual or nervous debility, impotence, general weakness, paralysis, hemiplegic, dysentery, diarrhea, and diabetes, Symbolic nectar for sweetness, bills, love, purity, devotion, and glory.
+Ayurvedic Vaidyas used it for sexual or nervous debility, impotence, general weakness, paralysis, hemiplegic, dysentery, diarrhea, and diabetes, Symbolic nectar for sweetness,

 Cow’s curd or buttermilk: